Drive Recovery After Reinstalling macOS

 If you do not have a Recovery Drive created, or another computer to perform the recovery from, you can still recover your data by installing Data Rescue onto the computer with data loss.
 While this install does run the risk of overwriting a few files, the majority of your files should still be recoverable.
 We recommend running the demo of Data Rescue to determine if your files are recoverable before moving forward with the purchase.
 The Demo has the full capabilities of the scan engine and will show you every file that can be recovered by the software.

 To install the demo of Data Rescue you will want to visit the Downloads tab on the Prosoft Website and select Data Rescue 5 Mac (requires macOS 10.10 or later.
 If you are running an earlier version of macOS please visit our legacy Data Rescue Page).
 Enter your email address and select download.
 You should immediately receive an email with a download link, as well as a serial number for the demo of the software.
 Click the download link within the email and copy your serial number so you can paste it into the activation window once the software has been installed.

 Data Rescue installs a bit different from most software, as it tries to take up the least amount of drive space as possible, to limit the amount of files it may be saved on top of.
 When you click save file, Data Rescue will install only into your downloads folder, it will not be within the applications folder.
 Once you have located the installed file in the Downloads folder you will receive this dialog box:

 Double-click on the plus sign logo to open Data Rescue.

 And Agree to the License Agreement.

-You will then be prompted to enter your Username and Password, followed by your serial number.
+You will then be prompted to enter your serial number, followed by your Username and Password.